Skip to content

 1. Build - Price consolidates, creating obvious highs and lows where orders accumulate

-2. Sweep - Price runs through a liquidity pool, triggering the resting orders
+2. Sweep - Price runs through the pool, triggering those resting orders

 3. Displace - After filling, price moves aggressively in the institution's intended direction

-4. Repeat - The displacement creates new structure with new liquidity pools
+4. Repeat - The displacement creates new structure with new clusters of stops

 This cycle plays out across timeframes - from intraday charts to the monthly chart - though the speed and clarity varies.
 Understanding it means you can anticipate where price is likely to go next.